graphql-java/java-dataloader/README.md

 In the example above, the first call to dispatch will cause the batched user keys (1 and 2) to be fired at the BatchLoader function to load 2 users.

-Since each `thenAccept` callback made more calls to `userLoader` to get the "user they they invited", another 2 user keys are given at the `BatchLoader` function for them.
+Since each `thenAccept` callback made more calls to `userLoader` to get the "user they have invited", another 2 user keys are given at the `BatchLoader` function for them.

 In this case the `userLoader.dispatchAndJoin()` is used to make a dispatch call, wait for it (aka join it), see if the data loader has more batched entries, (which is does)